-SATA3/6Gbit/s is the current standard for HDD/SSD/Optical interface.
+SATA 3/6Gbit/s is the current standard for HDD/SSD/Optical interface.
 These cables are the data interconnect for the motherboard.
 Your HDD/SSD/Optical interface will still require a separate power connection from your power supply.

 SATA ports on this platform natively support full AHCI and RAID functions.
 AHCI is enabled by default, but the controller can be put into RAID mode in the BIOS.
-RAID mode supports RAID levels 0, 1, 5, and 10 through the Intel® controller, and all ports retain full AHCI functionality in RAID mode.
+RAID mode supports RAID levels 0, 1, 5, and 10 through the Intel® controller.
+RAID-ready ports also have full AHCI functionality.